25 Examples of Writing That Pays Well

 Again, keep an eye out for newly formed companies in your area, and get on board while they're hot!

-Press Release and Media Kits
+Press Releases and Media Kits

 This is an especially good fit for writers who are also graphically talented.
+A good presentation is as much about the visuals chosen as the words used.